-Maximum Out-of-Pocket Amount - The most that you pay out-of-pocket during the calendar year for innetwork covered Part A and Part B services.
+Maximum Out-of-Pocket Amount - The most that you pay out of pocket during the calendar year for innetwork covered Part A and Part B services.
 Amounts you pay for your Medicare Part A and Part B premiums, and prescription drugs do not count toward the maximum out-of-pocket amount.

-Medicaid (or Medical Assistance) - A joint Federal and State program that helps with medical costs for some people with low incomes and limited resources.
+Medicaid (or Medical Assistance) - A joint Federal and state program that helps with medical costs for some people with low incomes and limited resources.
 State Medicaid programs vary, but most health care costs are covered if you qualify for both Medicare and Medicaid.

-Medically Accepted Indication - A use of a drug that is either approved by the Food and Drug Administration or supported by certain reference books.
+Medically Accepted Indication - A use of a drug that is either approved by the Food and Drug Administration or supported by certain references, such as the American Hospital Formulary Service Drug Information and the Micromedex DRUGDEX Information system.